GlitchLinux/BrowserPad/README.md

 ![Image](https://github.com/user-attachments/assets/e48a5750-8323-437b-b32a-8d3715435623)

-*(Replace placeholder.png with an actual screenshot link/path if desired)*

 ## About BrowserPad

 BrowserPad is a web-based text and code editor designed to run directly in your browser.
 This current version operates entirely client-side, allowing you to open and edit local files or browse local folders selected via your browser.
 It utilizes the powerful CodeMirror library for syntax highlighting and provides a clean, dark-themed interface.